AenonDynamics/rsnapshot/README.md

 ------------------------------------------------------

 Once you have installed rsnapshot, you will need to configure it.
-The default configuration file is /etc/rsnapshot.conf, although the exact path may be different depending on how the program was installed.
+The default configuration file is `/etc/rsnapshot.conf`, although the exact path may be different depending on how the program was installed.
 If this file does not exist, copy `rsnapshot.default.conf` over to `/etc/rsnapshot.conf` and edit it to suit your tastes.
-See the man page for the full list of configuration options.
+See the docs for the full list of configuration options.

 When `/etc/rsnapshot.conf` contains your chosen settings, do a quick sanity check to make sure everything is ready to go:

+**Testing your config**

 ```terminal
 $ rsnapshot configtest